-Reference: See tabs above.
+Reference: See tabs on the left

 Books: Beginning of the book collection.
 Call number letters A-F 1699.